 No. of credit hours Warning Allowed Absences (per term)

 3 First 3

 Second 6

 Final 12

 2 First 3

 Second 6

 Final 8

 1 First 2

 Second 3

 Final 4

-Clerkship A student's a ttendance in Clerkship should be not less

-than 75% of t he total hours otherwise the student has to

-compensate f for the number of absent hours.
+Clerkship than 75% of the endance in Clerkship should be not less total hours otherwise the student has to the number of absent hours.

-Note: Students who receive Note: Students who receive Final warning will not be able to appear for the concerned
+Note: Students who receive Fina l warning will not be able to appear for the concerned